 Project Components and Activities with Potential Negative Environment and Social Risks Impacts Indicative Activities and Environment and Social Policies Triggered Sub-component 2.3.
 Updating GEBE Business Plan (USD 0.60 million) This Subcomponent provides the utility with the technical assistance to improve GEBE performance and accountability to the users, including, among others: (i) provision of institutional support; (ii) revision of the planning mechanisms; (iii) provision of technical assistance on the financial, operational, and commercial management; (iv) updating of GEBE's business plan; and (v) feasibility studies and technical designs of key identified investments to be supported.
 None Component 3: Housing and Public Buildings Repair and Reconstruction (USD 22.85 million) Sub-component 3.1.
 Home Repair Program (USD 7.00 million) This sub-component will support quick repairs to roofs of damaged houses.
 The program targets repairs of the homes of the most vulnerable households selected based on administrative, socio-economic and economic criteria and procedures acceptable to the World Bank, which will be determined at the implementation stage, and included in the Operations Manual.
 OP 4.01.
-OP 4.12.
-Involuntary Resettlement and temporary relocation.
-ARAPs and/or compensation approach is included in the ESMP (Annex 5) Sub-component 3.2.
+OP 4.12.Involuntary Resettlement and temporary relocation.
+ARAPs and/or compensation approach is included in the ESMF (Annex 5) Sub-component 3.2.
 Support to the Sint Maarten Housing Development Foundation (USD 5.00 million) The St. Maarten Housing Development Foundation (SMHDF), the main social housing agency serving predominantly vulnerable families, requires financial support to repair severely damaged housing stock.
-This sub-component will support the SMHDF with a direct grant of USD 5.0 million.
 OP 4.01.
 Environmental Assessment OP 4.12 Involuntary Resettlement and temporary relocation.
-ARAPs and/or compensation approach is included in the ESMP (Annex 5) Sub-component 3.3.
+ARAPs and/or compensation approach is included in the ESMF (Annex 5) Sub-component 3.3.
 Public Building Repairs (USD10.85 million) A significant number of public buildings were damaged, including some 20 schools as well as sports and community centers, national monuments and some 24 public buildings.
 This component will support the urgent repairs of high priority facilities, the cost of temporary relocation, and survey and design for some of those buildings that require major renovation or new construction.
 In some cases, demolition will be required to both clear the way for reconstruction and urgently remove debris hazards.
-The execution of this sub component is expected to be under the responsibility of IRC/NRPB with technical oversight from VROMI, the ministry managing physical infrastructure on behalf of client ministries such as MECYS, VSA, MGA and others.
+The execution of this sub component is expected to be under the responsibility of NRPB with technical input from VROMI, the ministry managing physical infrastructure on behalf of client ministries such as MECYS, VSA, MGA and others.
 As reconstruction needs far exceed the budget available under this subcomponent, the government of St. Maarten will provide a prioritized list of those buildings to be addressed under this activity.
+OP 4.01.
+Environmental Assessment OP 4.11.
+Physical Cultural Resources OP 4.12.
+Related to reconstruction of public buildings and or new buildings.
+The ESMF has been updated to include Approach for temporary relocation and compensation.